PRIVACY POLICY FOR CONTRIBUTORS

 In law you are the data subject and you have several rights that you can exercise over your data.
 These rights include:

-· The right to be informed in a clear and concise manner about what we do with your personal data;
+- The right to be informed in a clear and concise manner about what we do with your personal data;

-· The right of access to your personal data (commonly known as a “data subject access request”).
+- The right of access to your personal data (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it;

-· The right to rectification of the personal data that we hold about you.
+- The right to rectification of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected;

-· The right to erasure of your personal data.
+- The right to erasure of your personal data.
 This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal data where you have exercised your right to object to processing (see below);

-· The right to restrict processing of your personal data.
+- The right to restrict processing of your personal data.
 This enables you to ask us to suspend the processing of personal data about you, for example if you want us to establish its accuracy or the reason for processing it;

-· The right to withdraw consent.
-If we rely on your consent (or explicit consent) as our lawful basis for processing your personal information, you have the right to withdraw that consent at any time.
-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate legal basis for doing so or we rely on the Special Purposes exemption to continue to process your information (see below).
+- The right to withdraw consent.
+If we rely on your consent (or explicit consent) as our lawful basis for processing your personal data, you have the right to withdraw that consent at any time.
+Once we have received notification that you have withdrawn your consent, we will stop any processing that relies on consent where we can do so.
+In limited circumstances, where we are processing your data with a view to publication and the special purposes exemption applies, some data protection obligations and rights may be limited to the extent permitted by law (see “The Special Purposes” below).

 If you want to exercise any of these rights, please contact us (our contact details can be found in the Contact Us section below).
 Please note that these rights are not always applicable and there may be some situations in which you cannot exercise them or they are not relevant.
-You should also note that as explained below, these rights will not apply to the extent that they are incompatible with the Special Purposes as set out below.
+You should also note that as explained below, these rights may not apply to the extent that they are incompatible with the Special Purposes as set out below.
 If we cannot comply with your request to exercise your rights we will usually tell you why.

 There will not usually be a charge for handling a request to exercise your rights.